Indomie: Pakistan

-Indofood's key export markets are Turkey, Australia, New Zealand, Malaysia, India, Iraq, Papua New Guinea, East Timor, Jordan, Palestine, Saudi Arabia, Ghana, China (including Hong Kong and Macau), Canada, United States, United Kingdom, France, Brazil, Spain, Germany, Nigeria, Russia, South Africa, Mexico, Ukraine, Taiwan, Egypt, Lebanon, Japan, Kenya, Pakistan and some remaining countries in Middle East, Europe, Africa, North America, Latin America, and Asia.

 Bans and recalls

 In October 2010 the Taiwanese government announced that the Indomie sold there contained two prohibited preservatives, sodium benzoate, and methyl p-hydroxybenzoate, used to make cosmetics.
 Two leading supermarket chains in Hong Kong also temporarily stopped selling Indomie instant noodles.

 In April 2023, Malaysia and Taiwan recalled Indomie's "special chicken" flavour noodles following the detection of ethylene oxide in the product by Malaysian and Taiwanese health institutions.